PERM Audit & RFI Reasons & Triggers | How to Avoid Audits

 perm audit common reasons chart 2023

-How Do I Know If My PERM Application Is Selected for Audit Review?
+How Do I Know If My PERM Application Is Selected for An RFI or Audit?

-If your PERM application is selected for an audit, the DOL will send you an audit notice detailing the list of additional information or documentation you will need to submit.
-The DOL will request all supporting documents and evidence that have been collected throughout the recruitment process.
+If your PERM application is selected for an RFI or audit, the DOL will send you an audit notice via the online FLAG (Foreign Labor Application Gateway) system and typically by email as well.
+The notice will detail the list of additional information or documentation you will need to submit.

 So when responding to a PERM audit, the supporting documents should include: